LesterLyu/MOHLTC-DataProject/documents/deployment.md

         ├── .ebextensions
         ├── config
         └── README.md
     ```
+    You may want to change the database connection string or other
+    configurations in `Data-Project-Config/config/config.js`:
+    ```
+    database: "your database connection string",
+    ```
  1. Modify configuration in `MOHLTC-DataProject/config/cloud.js`
     > You will need your *ec2 url*, get it from EC2 Dashboard ->